Berkeley-MDes/tdf-fa24-kayleejung/README.md

 ---
 # Week 9: Report 9 - 10/24/2024 #
+Last Thursday, we wrapped up project 2 and now we are moving onto LLMs!
+<h3>Reflections</h3>
+After running the initial experiments and getting used to the interface, I moved on to the GPT & RAG.
+Instead of uploading my resume, I was curious on how well the system could parse through technical information, and explain the functionalities.
+Thus, I uploaded my senior undergrad thesis project to the knowledge base (all 46 pages), and tested the agent flow with a variety of questions relating to features, purpose, team members, etc. For the most part, it was very accurate with parsing data.
+When I added the number slider to the temperature, a higher value corresponded to a likely incorrect response.
+For example, in my thesis, I worked with 3 other teammates.
+For some reason, it was very accurate with listing Beatrice and Josie, but in many cases it excluded Mika.
+I told the chatbot they forgot a member, and it returned the name Clarisse.
+When I increased the temperature, it gave me very bizarre answers: full names of three men.
+While I can understand why the names randomized with the temperature increase, I am not sure why Mika was excluded, as her name is present on the first page, along with the three of us.

+<h3>Speculations</h3>
 ---
 # Week 8: Report 8 - 10/24/2024 #
 This week, my team and I wrapped up our jellyfish project!
 Integration of all parts went smoothly and I'm very happy with the final product :-)